ruby/www.ruby-lang.org/en/privacy/index.md

 ## Logfiles

-ruby-lang.org record access logs of the requests that reach the web servers, but we use those files for issue investigation and statistical purposes.
+ruby-lang.org records access logs of the requests that reach the web servers, but we use those files for debugging and statistical purposes.

 ## Cookies